Arkansas City CTE Center

 In the Numerical Controlled Programming classes at Cowley College, students are trained on Mastercam which is the industry standard program for programming CNC machines.
 Students will learn how to create geometry, turn that geometry into solids and surfaces, and then program the parts created with toolpaths so that they can then be machined.
 This will include programming lathes, mills, and routers.

-Milling Associate(Certificate of Completion) - read more
+Milling Technician(Certificate of Completion) - read more

 This unique certificate of completion program prepares candidates to work in flour mills as an associate working in many of the areas of the modern mills.
 The milling classes will be taught by professionals from the International Association of Operative Millers while college faculty will teach the ancillary courses required in the industry.
 At the conclusion of the courses, candidates will complete an internship at a functioning flour mill.